 What a performance right out of the box.
-Stand any of these people toe-to-toe with your favorite American Idol contestants and it’s no contest.
-Not only can these boys and girls deliver pitch perfect arousing vocals, they do it with style, edgy and hip!
+You can stand any of these people toe-to-toe with your favorite contestants on The Voice and other shows.
+Not only can these performers deliver pitch perfect arousing vocals, they do it with style and edge!

 Then, silence.
 The lead singer and a couple musicians soon disappear and reappear in costume to join other actors in an original comedy sketch just underway on the other half of the stage.
-Saturday Night Live eat-your-heart-out!
+It’s like watching Saturday Night …live!